emvaugh2/Linux-RedHat-Study-Notes/README.md

 Colons `:` are used as delimiters in the file path.
 So basically it just breaks them up so you can include multiple file paths to a variable.
 So look at them like a comma pretty much.

+Yeah that backslash lab was kicking my a** lmao.
+It feel like choosing C 8 times in a row on a scantron sheet.
+Like this can't possibly be the right answer.
+I'll have to get more familiar with that aspect.

 ## 11.05.2024